In this Section:

 Community Visitors Scheme (CVS)

-Create a new friendship with someone who needs it most by visiting a socially or culturally isolated resident in their home or aged care home.
+Create a new friendship with someone who needs it most by visiting a socially or culturally isolated resident in an aged care home.
 Volunteer in a one-on-one capacity or as a small group.

-The Community Visitors Scheme is an Australian Federal Government initiative which aims to help establish and strengthen links between people living in aged care homes and their local community.
+The Community Visitors Scheme is an Australian Federal Government initiative which aims to help establish and strengthen links between people living in aged care homes.

-The City of Norwood Payneham & St Peters administers the scheme, which operates in Aged Care facilities within the Cities of Norwood Payneham & St Peters, Burnside and Campbelltown Councils.
+The City of Norwood Payneham & St Peters administers the scheme, which operates in Aged Care facilities within the Cities of Norwood Payneham & St Peters, Burnside and Campbelltown.

 By befriending a person living in an aged care home, you have a chance to make a difference to their life, and potentially your own.